eraofchaos/eraofchaosru/units/Pikeman.md

  **Awaking Name:** Алебардщик

- **Awaking Description:** When the weak are unfairly treated, it is my duty to punish the wicked and help the good.
+ **Awaking Описание:** When the weak are unfairly treated, it is my duty to punish the wicked and help the good.
 When righteousness is trampled, it is my vow to impose justice.
 In the face of danger and sacrifice, I remember that sacrifice is loyalty, and honor is my destiny.

 ### Awaking Tasks
  1. <span style="color: #3c2a1e;font-size:18px">Deploy Pikemen with at least </span><span style="color: #1ca216;font-size:18px">3</span><span style="color: #3c2a1e;font-size:18px"> Castle units and kill </span><span style="color: #1ca216;font-size:18px">1,000</span><span style="color: #3c2a1e;font-size:18px"> dwarves in the Dwarven Treasury in a single battle.
 (Sweep does not count towards the mission.)</span>